-Erythrocytes are produced from hematopoietic stem cells in the bone marrow under the influence of the cytokine, erythropoietin.
+Erythrocytes are produced from hematopoietic stem cells in the bone marrow under the influence of the cytokine, erythropoietin, during steady state erythropoiesis.
 There is controversy as to the exact origin of the erythropoietin cell in the kidney.
 However, the main erythropoietin-producing cell in the kidney, particularly under states of hypoxia, is the peritubular interstitial cell, which is mostly found in the cortex near the junction of the cortex and medulla (Haase 2013, Shih et al 2018).
 There is also evidence in rats that erythropoietin is produced in renal tubular epithelial cells, particularly in intercalated cells in the collecting ducts, under steady state or normal conditions (Nagai et al 2014).
 In addition, low amounts of erythropoietin are produced in other sites including the liver (likely explaining secondary erythrocytosis due to some hepatic tumors, like hepatoblastoma [Lennox et al 2000, Axon et al 2008, Gold et al 2008]), testes, brain and spleen, however these sites cannot substitute for lack of renal production.
 The main stimulus for erythropoiesis is hypoxia or decreased tissue oxygen tension.
 This results in stabilization of the transcription factors, hypoxia-inducible factor (HIF), which normally are degraded under normoxic conditions (Shih et al 2018).
 HIF consists of two subunits, α and β and there are three different α variants (HIF-1α, HIF-2α, HIF-3α), with HIF-1α and HIF-2α having the main roles in erythropoiesis (Shih et al 2018).
 HIF bind to HIF-responsive elements (HRE) in the erythropoietin promoter, stimulating transcription (Souma et al 2015) and increasing erythropoietin production.
 It is currently thought that oxygen sensing and erythropoietin production occur in the same cell, ie. the peritubular or interstitial cell in states of hypoxia (and to a lesser extent tubular epithelial cells in rats (Nagai et al 2014)), but this has not been fully elucidated.
 Note that HIF expression is not restricted to the above described cells in the kidney and occurs in many cell types (especially HIF-1α) and HIF binds to other promoters than that on the erythropoietin gene and regulate changes in these cells in response to hypoxia (Schödel and Ratcliffe 2019).

 Erythropoietin binds to the erythropoietin receptor on developing erythroblasts, which triggers a signaling cascade mediated through the non-receptor tyrosine kinase (phosphorylates tyrosine residues on other proteins), Janus-activated kinase-2 (JAK2), resulting in the differentiation and survival (by upregulating anti-apoptotic genes, such as BcL-xL) of erythroid progenitors.
 Mutations in JAK2, primarily at amino acid 617 (in which a valine [V] is exchanged for phenylalanine [F]) cause constitutive activation of the erythropoietin receptor, so signaling occurs in the absence of erythropoietin, driving erythropoiesis in the absence of hypoxia.
 This causes the neoplastic condition, polycythemia vera or chronic erythrocyte leukemia, a chronic myeloproliferative disorder of erythrocytes.
 A homozygous JAK2 mutation (V617F) has been identified in up to 90% of human patients with polycythemia vera, indicating it is the most common causative mutation of this hematopoietic neoplasm (Stein et al 2015).
 A JAK2 mutation has been detected in 1 of 5 dogs with suspected polycythemia vera, indicating conservation of this pathophysiologic mechanism across species (Beurlet et al 2011).
 Conversely, the absence of erythropoietin results in a RBC production defect, with subsequent anemia.
 Decreased erythropoietin production in the kidney is thought to be one mechanism responsible for anemia of chronic renal disease (although other factors, such as inflammatory cytokines, can contribute and concurrent blood loss can worsen the anemia).
 Interestingly, the renal fibroblast-like cells are thought to contribute to fibrosis (through secretion of fibrogenic cytokines) that occurs in (and likely worsens) some renal diseases (Souma et al 2015).
 Note, that JAK2 is also downstream of the thrombopoietin receptor.
 Heterozygous mutations in JAK2 (same amino acid – V617F) result in essential thrombocythemia or chronic platelet leukemia (megakaryocytes are more sensitive to JAK2 than erythroid cells).